nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 **iOS**: Open the iOS Settings app.
 Tap Safari → Extensions and tap the toggle to the right of JavaSnipt.
 If you are on iOS 14 or below, go to iOS Settings → Safari → Content Blockers.

+### Can I block JavaScript on all sites *except* the ones I want?

+Yes!
+Open the JavaSnipt app and tap "Allow These."
+JavaScript will not run on any site except those listed in JavaSnipt.

+If you tap "Block These," JavaSnipt will block JS on the listed sites.

 ### How do I enable iCloud to sync between my devices?

 You must be signed into iCloud on the device using JavaSnipt in order to sync your targeted sites between devices.
 Use [Apple's walkthrough](https://support.apple.com/en-us/HT208681) to set up iCloud.